verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 Verrazzano system applications receive special handling, and write their logs to the `verrazzano-system` data stream.
 Verrazzano application logs are exported to a data stream based on the application's namespace, following this format: `verrazzano-application-<application namespace>`.

-For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to OpenSearch.
-The logs are exported to the `verrazzano-system` data stream, because `vmi-system-kibana` is a Verrazzano system application.
+For example, `vmi-system-opensearchDashboards` logs written to `/var/log/containers` will be pulled by Fluentd and written to OpenSearch.
+The logs are exported to the `verrazzano-system` data stream, because `vmi-system-opensearchDashboards` is a Verrazzano system application.
 For a non-system application, if it is in the `myapp` namespace, then its logs will be exported to the `verrazzano-application-myapp` data stream.

 ## OpenSearch